veerendranayak/redshift-workshop/lab2-dataload/README.md

 select * from svv_table_info  where schema='public'
 ````

-But if your query access pattern frequently joins these two tables based on cust_key field, then Advisor will recommend to alter the distribution style to KEY based on this field and provide SQL for this change.
+But if your query access pattern frequently joins these two tables based on cust_key field, then Advisor will likely recommend to alter the distribution style to KEY and provide SQL for this change.
 This will co-locate similar number of rows on each node slice.

-As Advisor requires enough queries to make this recommendation, we will not be able to review Advisor recommendation in this lab, but we would review the performance benefit of co-locating the data for joins.
+As Advisor requires enough data to make this recommendation, we will not be able to review Advisor recommendation in this lab, but we would review the performance benefit of co-locating the data for joins.

 Run below query on tables with EVEN distribution